thelinuxkid/gumjabi/README.rst

 -------------------

 Gumjabi uses two MongoDB collections.
-The system uses the names kajabi_queue and gumroad_keys which are defined in ``gumjabi-api.conf`` but you can name the actual collections anything you want. kajabi_queue is used as a queue for the Kajabi accounts that are to be created. gumroad_keys holds Gumroad and Kajabi information for each user and must be pre-populated.::
+The system uses the names kajabi-queue and gumjabi-keys which are defined in ``gumjabi-api.conf`` but you can name the actual collections anything you want. kajabi-queue is used as a queue for the Kajabi accounts that are to be created. gumjabi-keys holds Gumroad and Kajabi information for each user and must be pre-populated.::

     {